Counseling, Educational Psychology & Research

-Vocational Rehabilitation Counseling (M.S.)
+Vocational Rehabilitation (M.S.)

-The Vocational Rehabilitation Counseling Program at the University of Memphis is a nationally recognized training program that offers a 30-semester hour, accredited curriculum.
+The Vocational Rehabilitation Program at the University of Memphis is a nationally recognized training program that offers a 30-semester hour, accredited curriculum.
 Vocational Rehabilitation Counselors use their skills and knowledge to help individuals with intellectual, physical, and psychological disabilities become or remain self-sufficient and productive members of society.
 Vocational Rehabilitation Counselors provide comprehensive counseling services that include individual assessment; individual and group counseling; case management; career and vocational counseling; and job placement.

 Mission Statement

-The mission of the Vocational Rehabilitation Counseling master's degree program is to prepare rehabilitation counselors to provide a full range of rehabilitation counseling services to facilitate the personal, educational, and vocational development of individuals with emotional, cognitive, physical, and neurological impairments.
+The mission of the Vocational Rehabilitation master's degree program is to prepare rehabilitation counselors to provide a full range of rehabilitation counseling services to facilitate the personal, educational, and vocational development of individuals with emotional, cognitive, physical, and neurological impairments.

-Vocational Rehabilitation Counseling
+Vocational Rehabilitation

 Examples of rehabilitation counselor employment settings: